 The Large Hadron Collider (LHC) was recently turned back on after a two year hiatus.
 During its initial run in 2012, the LHC made headlines with the first detection of the Higgs boson.
 Now, the newly upgraded particle accelerator has the potential to provide new knowledge through the study of antimatter, solve the mystery of dark matter, and even reveal the existence of extra dimensions.

-Hi I’m Sabrina Stierwalt, and I’m Everyday Einstein bringing you Quick and Dirty Tips to help you make sense of science.
+Hi I’m Sabrina Stierwalt, and I’m Ask Science bringing you Quick and Dirty Tips to help you make sense of science.

 The Standard Model predicts the existence of the Higgs, but prior to the LHC, the elusive particle had never been detected.
 Now, thanks to the collider’s roughly $3.6 billion first run, a three-year stint that generated around 90 petabytes of data, the pieces of evidence for the Standard Model are coming together.
 And, by the way, that’s an average of $1 for every 25 Megabytes of data—a steal!>

 The LHC was shut down in early 2013 for planned upgrades.
 During its down time, scientists and engineers worked to replace the magnets used to steer the particles on their collision course, as well as maintain the more than 10,000 electrical interconnections between those magnets.
 The cryogenics, needed to keep the magnets in their superconducting state, were updated, as was the coating along the inside of the beam.
 That coating keeps electrons from getting ripped off the sides of the pipe and thus interfering with the experiments.